-The JumpStart program is a five-week summer program for deaf and hard of hearing freshmen and transfer students.
+The JumpStart program is a four-week summer program for deaf and hard of hearing, and hearing students accepted into the BAI degree program.
 The program is intentionally designed to help students develop a solid academic and social foundation before the fall semester begins.

 (Adapted from National Association for Developmental Education)